 © 2016 Laura Haywood-Cory

 * Troponin is a protein found in heart muscle that’s released into the blood when there is damage to the heart during a heart attack.
-There are also tests to detect other cardiac enzymes, but a blood test for troponin is the preferred criterion for a suspected heart attack because it’s more specific for heart injury than other tests, and it remains elevated for a longer period of time.
+There are also tests to detect other cardiac enzymes, but a blood test for troponin is the preferred criterion for a suspected heart attack because it’s more specific for heart injury than other tests – especially a high-sensitivity troponin test.
 Levels of troponin can become elevated in the blood within 3 or 4 hours after heart injury and may remain elevated for 10 to 14 days.
-When a series of blood tests is done over several hours showing elevated troponins, then it is likely that the patient has had a heart attack or some other form of damage to the heart muscle.
+When a series of blood tests is done over time showing elevated troponins, then it is likely that the patient has had a heart attack or some other form of damage to the heart muscle.
 For more information on complex cardiology terms, check my patient-friendly, no-jargon glossary.

 Q: Have you shared Laura’s experience of being your own hero during a medical crisis?

 See other posts written here by or about Laura Haywood-Cory: